Thoresby Hall

-Thoresby Hall is a grade I listed 19th-century country house in Budby, Nottinghamshire, some 2 miles (4 km) north of Ollerton.
+Thoresby Hall is a 19th-century country house and park in Budby, Nottinghamshire, some 2 miles (4 km) north of Ollerton.
 It is one of four neighbouring country houses and estates in the Dukeries in north Nottinghamshire all occupied by dukes at one time during their history.
 The hall is constructed of rock-faced ashlar with ashlar dressings.
-It is built in four storeys with a square floor plan surrounding a central courtyard, nine bays wide and eight bays deep.
+It is built in four storeys with a square floor plan surrounding a central courtyard, nine window bays wide and eight bays deep.

 History

 Robert Pierrepont, 1st Earl of Kingston-upon-Hull acquired the Thoresby lands in 1633, but was killed in the Civil War in 1643.
 His son Henry Pierrepont, the 2nd Earl, built the first grand house, attributed to the architect Talman, about 1670.
 The house was remodelled for William Pierrepont, the 4th Earl, during 1685–87, probably by Benjamin Jackson, after the earl had been granted the right in 1683 to create the park by enclosure from Sherwood Forest.
 The house was the birthplace of Lady Mary Pierrepont, wife of Edward Wortley Montagu, in 1689.

 The estate passed to Evelyn Pierrepont, 2nd Duke of Kingston-upon-Hull (1711–1773), who fought at the Battle of Culloden in 1746 and during whose ownership the house was destroyed by fire that same year.
 Twenty years later the architect John Carr during 1767–1772 built a new house on the same site.
 Humphry Repton landscaped the park at the same time.

 When the 2nd Duke died in 1773 he left the estate to his wife, Elizabeth Chudleigh, the former wife of the Earl of Bristol.
 After a very public court case, she was declared married bigamously to the duke and obliged to surrender the property on her death in 1786 to the duke's nephew, Charles Medows, a Royal Navy officer.
 He adopted the name Pierrepont and later became the 1st Earl Manvers.